Ninzaninja1/GUH_24/README.md

 In this day and age, time is the most valuable currency.
 Everyone always has something to do, and would be willing to use a product that can cut down time wastage, and to increase our efficiency in day-to-day tasks.
 People need convenience, to have everything done by the click of a button.

 University students are especially a key demographic of this growing problem.
-In between assignments, projects, societies, coursework, internship search and everything beyond, we present a solution to increase their convenience when it comes to their career.
+In between assignments, projects, societies, coursework, internship search and everything beyond, we present a solution to bridge the hap and overcome a key barrier when it comes to their career.
 We eliminate the element of unknown, save their valuable time, and create a time machine: to let them travel into the future and envision a career path tailored just for them.

 # The Solution